lenardcarroll/RandomPlacementOnSurfaceV3/README.md

 <x3,y3,z3> = <0,0,0>  and a1,a2 ∈ [0,1], and a1+a2<=1.

 Once the atoms/molecules have been randomly placed, the script checks that it is within a certain distance to the surface atoms and other adsorbates.
 It does this on a 3x3x1 unit cell.
-If it meets the criteria, the molecule is placed and the script conintues.
+If it meets the criteria, the molecule is placed and the script continues.